Treasurers Innovation Panel

 Artificial intelligence (AI) is changing today’s landscape for financial professionals.
 Whether it’s retail inventory control or back-office data integration, previously accepted manual practices are rapidly being streamlined.
 By eliminating the need for manual input, AI can reduce manual input errors, mitigate operational risk and enable greater visibility into transactions.
 Many vendors and customers are already embracing AI, is your organization ready for the next step?
 How will AI play a role within your financial operating structure and systems?
 Explore the impact, risks and benefits of leveraging AI within the modern payments world.

 Cathy Burnett, Director of Accounts Receivable, MSC Industrial Supply Co.

 Cash Forecasting: Roadmap to the Future

-Economic uncertainty is ratcheting up demand for modeling tools.
-For treasurers, cash forecasting provides a window to the future – allowing them better anticipate challenges and recognize opportunities.
-Building an effective cash forecasting habit can be difficult, however, organizations can’t overlook this critical function of treasury management.
-By building the forecasting process into their daily tasks, treasurers can have a better understanding of their current capabilities and more importantly a view into the future — insight into surplus cash, guidance on managing debt obligations or knowing when to draw on a line of credit.
-In this session, we will examine what organizations should be evaluating when looking for a cash flow forecasting solution based on their needs and desired outcomes.
-Top Build will provide a unique corporate perspective on how cash forecasting has impacted their business, share best practices and highlight how the findings guide their business decisions.
+For treasurers, cash forecasting provides a window to the future, allowing them to better anticipate challenges and recognize opportunities.
+Building an effective cash forecasting habit can be difficult; however, organizations can’t overlook this critical function of treasury management.
+By building the forecasting process into their daily tasks, treasurers have a better understanding of their current capabilities and a view into the future.
+This session, examines what organizations should be evaluating when looking for a cash flow forecasting solution, based on their needs and desired outcomes.

 Dan Betancourt, Assistant Treasurer, TOPBUILD CORP.